govau/notify-client-java/README.md

 `Notification notification = client.getNotification(status, notificationType);`

-* `status` is a string that represents the status of the notifications you want returned.
+* `status` is a string that represents the status of the notifications you want returned

   Options for `status`:
     * `null` (for all status types)
     * `delivered`
     * `failed`